Mindfulness: Apps for That?

 The Mindfulness App by MindApps ($1.99) The voice that guides you through this meditation takes some getting used to (it’s a little on the whispery side), but the meditation technique itself is excellent—reminiscent of some of the practices offered by Jon Kabat-Zinn.
 This comes as little surprise, though, as the practices are guided by Catherine Polan Orzech, who teaches MBSR at Thomas Jefferson Hospital in Philadelphia.
 The app comes with guided meditation practices of 3, 5, 15, and 30 minutes in length.
 There’s also a silent meditation option and a brief body-scan practice.
 Like most meditation apps, you can customize your meditation and track your progress.

 Mindfulness Meditation from Mental Workout lets you choose from six different lengths of meditation practice, written and narrated by Stephan Bodian, author of Meditation for Dummies.
 The guided meditation has a bit less, well, guidance, but that might be preferable for those who seek instruction but not a constant stream of it.
 Extras include a 10-minute relaxation exercise and a body-scan practice.
-The app relaunched around the New Year, making it available on multiple platforms instead of just your mobile device.
-Its new version includes more support, including downloadable talks and more advice on how to tailor your meditation practice.
 You can get a subscription to the app for $17 per year.